Expecting twins? Got twins and struggling to breastfeed?

 Drink enough water.Your body will need the fluid, to keep up with milk production.
 Keep a glass of water nearby, especially during feedings.
 Also, eat lots of fruits and vegetables, keep snacks handy during breastfeeding.

 Sleep when your babies sleep.
 This will help you cope with their eating times.
-Whatever you do, try to get eight hours sleep every day.
+Whatever you do, try to get eight hours of sleep every day.

 Offer your breasts to your babies when they wake up, do not leave it too long, as they might become fussy and miserable.